-Militiamen wounded four people in separate incidents in South and West Darfur over the weekend.
-One of them had to be transferred to the capital Khartoum for treatment.
+Gunmen wounded four people in separate incidents in South and West Darfur over the weekend.
 Violence in Darfur is seriously increasing, and a noticeable lack of authority intervention raises concerns.
 In the past weeks, Radio Dabanga reported several incidents of violence between militiamen and farmers.

 On Sunday, unidentified gunmen shot dead Seifeldin Nasor.
 He was on his way from Kass to his home village Um Laouta, north of Kass, in South Darfur.

-On Sunday morning, militiamen attacked Korkei village and seriously wounded Adam and Tendel Ishag who were transferred to El Geneina Teaching Hospital.
+On Sunday morning, armed men attacked Korkei village and seriously wounded Adam and Tendel Ishag who were transferred to El Geneina Teaching Hospital.

 Due to the frequent violence and human rights abuse, public transport has stopped in the area.
-The police have refrained from intervening in these ongoing incidents after six police officers were jailed in El Geneina prison because of their clash with armed herders in which a herder was killed last Thursday.
+The police have refrained from intervening in these ongoing incidents after six police officers were detained in El Geneina prison because of a clash with armed herdsmen in which a herder was killed on Thursday.

 Radio Dabanga’s editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.